 Before joining the journal in 2010, Seema carried out postdoctoral fellowships at the Gurdon Institute, Cambridge and at the University of Oxford.
 Her research focussed on preimplantation embryo development in mammals.

 Caroline Hendry, Reviews Editor at Development

-Before joining Development to cover the stem cells & regeneration field, Caroline was a postdoctoral fellow in the lab of Prof Ihor Lemischka at the Mount Sinai School of Medicine in New York.
+Before joining Development in 2013 to cover the stem cells and regeneration field, Caroline was a postdoctoral fellow in the lab of Prof Ihor Lemischka at the Mount Sinai School of Medicine in New York.